awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-xray-samplingrule-samplingrule.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RuleARN`  <a name="cfn-xray-samplingrule-samplingrule-rulearn"></a>
 The ARN of the sampling rule\.
-You must specify either RuleARN or RuleName, but not both\.
+Specify a rule by either name or ARN, but not both\.
+Specifying a sampling rule by name is recommended, as specifying by ARN will be deprecated in future\.
 *Required*: Conditional
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RuleName`  <a name="cfn-xray-samplingrule-samplingrule-rulename"></a>
 The name of the sampling rule\.
-You must specify either RuleARN or RuleName, but not both\.
+Specify a rule by either name or ARN, but not both\.
 *Required*: Conditional
 *Type*: String
 *Minimum*: `1`